-Child minding services

-Children below 12 years old cannot be left unsupervised at home.
+- Newcomer Parent Guides in French Child minding services Children below 12 years old cannot be left unsupervised at home.
 Working parents usually enroll their children in a day care centre.
 To find one, you can ask around the neighbourhood, search online, or use the Manitoba Child Care Search Tool.
 Part of your child care fees may be paid by the province.
 This depends on your income, the number of kids you have, their ages, days required for care, and the reason for care.
 Check how much you can receive by using the Subsidy Eligibility Estimator.
 Then go to Child Care Online when you're ready to apply.
 Take note that there are licensed and unlicensed child care centres in Manitoba.
 To receive child care subsidy, your child must be enrolled in a licensed centre or home.

-Older kids can also attend after-school programs.
-This provides a safe and supervised place where they can do their homework or play with other kids.
-Talk to your child's teacher or the school administrator to know what after-school programs are available in your school district.
+Kids can also attend after-school programs.
+They provide a safe and supervised place where they can do their homework or play with other kids.
+Talk to your child's teacher or school administrator to know what after-school programs are available in your school district.
+You can also check the list on page 34. • Overview (What can I expect from Manitoba schools?)
+At School (As a parent, what can I expect for my child at school?)
+Kindergarten (What can my child expect at Kindergarten?) • Grades 1-12 (What can my child expect in the classroom?)